Carsten Wicke

 Carsten Wicke is a Rudra Veena player of German origin who lives in India.
 He studied North Indian classical music with several master musicians since the 1990s, after learning western violin and vocal music as a child.

 Musical tradition

-His journey into Indian music started while learning India’s popular percussion instrument tabla with the most renowned Tabla Maestro Pandit Anindo Chatterjee in Kolkata.
-Being fascinated by the old classical Dhrupad music Carsten met India’s legendary Rudra Veena Master Padma Bhushan Ustad Asad Ali Khan, whose musical family tradition goes back over many generations, including outstanding Beenkars (Veena players) like Sadiq Ali Khan, Musharraf Khan and Rajab Ali Khan.
-Ustad Asad Ali Khan accepted him as one of his few Veena disciples and taught him traditional Rudra Veena in Khandarbani Style.
-Alongside Carsten also studied Dagarbani Dhrupad with Ashish Sankrityayan, the current director and teacher at the Dhrupad Kendra in Bhopal.
+His journey into Indian music started while learning India's popular percussion instrument tabla with the most tabla maestro Pandit Anindo Chatterjee in Kolkata.
+Being fascinated by the old classical Dhrupad music Wicke met rudra veena master Padma Bhushan Ustad Asad Ali Khan, whose musical family tradition goes back over many generations, including Beenkars (veena players) like Sadiq Ali Khan, Musharraf Khan, and Rajab Ali Khan.
+Ustad Asad Ali Khan accepted him as one of his few veena disciples and taught him traditional rudra veena in the Khandarbani style.
+Wicke also studied Dagarbani Dhrupad with Ashish Sankrityayan, the current director and teacher at the Dhrupad Kendra in Bhopal.